JUN 22–AUG 28, 2016

 SURABHI SARAF is a media artist, composer, and performer.
 Saraf has performed solo at Thessaloniki Contemporary Art Biennial, Greece; Currents International New Media Festival, Santa Fe; San Francisco Electronic Music Festival, San Francisco; and Max Mueller Bhavan Goethe Institut, Mumbai and New Delhi; among others.
 Her videos have been shown at TIMES SQUARE, New York; the Hunter Museum of American Art, Chattanooga; the Museum of Contemporary Art, Vojvodina, Serbia; and have been screened at video art festivals internationally.
 Saraf’s work has been featured in The New York Times, Time Out Sydney & Mumbai, the San Francisco Bay Guardian, Blouin Art Info, Art Practical, and KQED Arts.
 She graduated from the School of the Art Institute of Chicago in 2009 with an MFA in Art and Technology.
 Saraf lives and works in San Francisco and is represented by Galerie Mirchandani + Steinruecke, Mumbai and Hosfelt Gallery, San Francisco. surabhisaraf.net

-The 2016 A+P+I Artist Residency is supported through the generosity of Miranda Leonard and the Helzel Family Foundation.
+The 2016 A+P+I Artist Residency is supported through the generosity of Miranda Leonard, the Helzel Family Foundation, and the Coleman Charitable Foundation.